AbdelrhmanAmin/Private-Events/README.md

 ## Members-only

-In this project, we are building an event management application that publish events and allow users to attend!
-First you need to create an account to create an event or to attend an event.
-Be aware of the event date, If it's older than today's date then it will be an old event and you won't be able to attend.
-The creator of the event is automatically assigened to the attendance list.
+The project is based on Rails Asociations.
+If a user is logged in will have the ability to create a new events and Invite users to that event, if the user is not logged in he won't be able to

 ## Screenshot